AeneasHe/wpath/README.md

 pip install wpath
 ```
 ## Env file

-add .env file to your project workspace.
+add one of flags [".env",".gitignore",".git","package.json"]  into your project workspace.

 ## Useage